cds-snc/gcds-docs/src/en/components/forms/form-guidance/form-guidance.md

 # Form guidance

 Forms collect information for things like file creation and records maintenance.
 They’re used for applications, feedback, and transactions, like purchases.
-And sometimes, for formal requests, evaluations, or templates.
+And sometimes they’re used for formal requests, evaluations, or templates.

 </header>